federated-ids/fed-ids/README.md

 # Federated Learning for IoT Intrusion Detection (CYBRIA)

+## Team Members
+- Dustin Haggett - dhaggett@stevens.edu
+- Mateusz Marciniak - mmarcin1@stevens.edu

+## Main Contributions

+### Dustin Haggett
+- Set up the initial project structure and built the core federated learning framework
+- Wrote the main modules: `client.py`, `server.py`, `data_loader.py`, `utils.py`, and `exceptions.py`
+- Created the test suite with pytest for `test_federated.py`
+- Built the initial `main.ipynb` notebook with the federated learning workflow
+- Wrote the README and set up `requirements.txt`
+- Fixed bugs in the client and data loader code

+### Mateusz Marciniak
+- Did the initial research and came up with the project idea and requirements
+- Added EDA visualizations to explore the dataset in the notebook
+- Implemented the advanced aggregation methods (median, trimmed mean, weighted) in the server
+- Made the training configurable so you can switch between different aggregation methods
+- Fixed bugs in the weighted aggregation code
+- Added examples in the notebook showing how to use the different aggregation strategies

 A federated learning framework for intrusion detection, demonstrating privacy-preserving model training on distributed network traffic datasets using the CYBRIA IoT dataset.

 ## Project Overview